 The valve can be opened and closed with a flat screwdriver.
-The the pointer is adjusted from the factory but it can be moved if needed.
-The ValvePos channel shall turn from 1 to 0 exactly where the valve goes fully closed.
+Adjust the red pointer such that the Valve closed channel turns from 0 to 1 exactly where the valve goes fully closed.
 Don't go to the full 90 degrees of the flow, just close it enough to stop the water flow.